 – Work towards global equity:

-The travelers are able to provide service to the villages and villagers, playing a key role in the development of a rural village.
+The travelers are able to learn from the villagers playing a key role in the development of a rural village.
 Conversely, the villagers are able to meet some of the people who support the improvements in the villages.

 – Impact assessment: